elliotzlin/ee106a-baxteraser/minutes.md

   * Always get error ```/sdk_position_w_id_joint_trajectory_action_server_right: Exceeded Error Threshold on right_j5: <some number>```
 * Yuge bug, found that our planning frame was actually ```/base``` and not desired ```/head_camera```
   * Put ```print(group.get_planning_frame())``` in ik node

+## 8 November 2017
+### 0000-
+* Overflow from yesterday night's session
+* 0025, we have successfully verified our inverse kinematics solution
+* 0033, we have successfully passed checkpoint 1; inverse kinematics to a pose specified by the AR tag
+* Found a straight edge; AR tags actually 5.5 centimeters
+* Recorded a demo of checkpoint 1